Enrico Marone Cinzano: Career

 Museo Bagatti Valsecchi in Milan and the Museo Nazionale della Scienza e della Tecnologia di Milano.

-In 2012, Marone Cinzano applied the same ethos to architecture and interior design, developing property in New York and London, based on recovered non-toxic materials to create healthy living spaces: in 2017, he was invited as a speaker to a TED conference in Kings College, London, to discuss health and well-being in the home.
+In 2012, Marone Cinzano applied the same ethos to architecture and interior design, developing property in New York and London, based on recovered non-toxic materials to create healthy living spaces: in 2017, he was invited as a speaker to a TED conference in King's College London, to discuss health and well-being in the home.

 Family history

 His family founded the epymous Cinzano wine company in 1757, his maternal great grandfather, Giovanni Agnelli, was the founder of FIAT Automobiles in 1899.
 Other notable relatives include Argentinian diplomat Amancio Alcorta and former President of Argentina Jose Figueroa Alcorta.
 His step-grandmother, Infanta Maria Cristina de Borbon y Battenberg, a member of the Spanish royal family, was the daughter of Spanish King Alfonso XIII and Spanish Queen Victoria Eugenie of Battenberg, who in turn was the grand-daughter of Queen Victoria.
 His grandfather, Enrico, was named the 1st Count Marone by King Victor Emmanuel III of Italy on May 13, 1940, to mark his marriage to the HRH Infanta Maria Cristina.